thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 The temperature schedule&nbsp;$T(\iteration)$ determines how the temperature changes over time (where time is measured in algorithm steps&nbsp;$\iteration$).
 It begins with an start temperature&nbsp;$T_s$ at $\iteration=1$.
-Then, the temperature is the highest, which means that the algorithm is more likely to accept worse solutions.
+This temperature is the highest, which means that the algorithm is more likely to accept worse solutions.
 It will then behave a bit similar to a random walk and put more emphasis on exploring the search space than on improving the objective value.
-As time goes by and $\iteration$&nbsp;increases, $T(\iteration)$ decreases and may even reach&nbsp;0 eventually.
+As time goes by and $\iteration$&nbsp;increases, $T(\iteration)$&nbsp;decreases and may even reach&nbsp;0 eventually.
-Once $T$ gets small enough, then Simulated Annealing will behave exactly like a hill climber and only accepts a new solution if it is better than the best-so-far solution.
+Once $T$&nbsp;gets small enough, then Simulated Annealing will behave exactly like a hill climber and only accepts a new solution if it is better than the current solution.
 This means the algorithm tunes itself from an initial exploration phase to strict exploitation.

 Consider the following perspective: